Affine techniques on extremal metrics on toric surfaces: Estimates of near divisors

-\end{lemma} {\bf Proof.} By \eqref{eqn_7.6} we have Then by a similar argument of the proof of the claim in Theorem \ref{theorem_2.4.3}, we conclude that $u(p)-u(p^\circ)\geq \delta$ for any $p$ not in $B_\half(p^\circ)$.
+\end{lemma} {\bf Proof.} By \eqref{eqn_7.6} we have Then by an argument similar to that in the proof of the claim in Theorem \ref{theorem_2.4.3}, we conclude that $u(p)-u(p^\circ)\geq \delta$ for any $p$ not in $B_\half(p^\circ)$.
 In particular, $\check p$ is such a point.
-Hence, we prove the lemma. q.e.d.
+Hence, we prove the lemma. $\blacksquare$

 \v \begin{lemma} Let $(u\indexm, p\indexm^\circ, \check p\indexm)$ be a sequence of minimal-normalized triples with